mdsumner/scsf/README.md

 Convert simple features to a generic common form that is more general and can be used for a wide variety of data structures.

+This is *work in progress* and at a very early stage.
+More to come.

 Example - sf to ggplot2 round trip
 ----------------------------------